perarnborg/vuex-oidc/README.md

 Vue.js implementation of [oidc-client](https://github.com/IdentityModel/oidc-client-js) using vuex and vue-router.

+> :warning: **Breaking changes**: vuex-oidc v4 introduces some breaking changes.
+>
+> * oidc-client-ts instead of oidc-client is now a required peer dependency
+> * The Implicit Flow is no longer supported, Authorization Code Flow with PKCE is the only supported OAuth flow type
+> * `vuexOidcProcessSilentSignInCallback`, which previously took no arguments, now needs the oidcSettings as an argument.

 ## Documentation

 See the [wiki](https://github.com/perarnborg/vuex-oidc/wiki) for documentation on how to implement vuex-oidc.
+Docs for v3 can be found [here](https://github.com/perarnborg/vuex-oidc/wiki/v3).

 ## Examples